iBelieve/box/README.rst

 Box - Virtualenv for Generic Linux Projects
 ===========================================

-Box is a same virtualenv-like container solution for developing and testing software on Linux.
+Box is a virtualenv-like container solution for building and testing software on Linux.
 Create a box, add your dependencies, and then build and run your software.
+Done with your project?
+Delete the box and don't worry about leaving extra unneeded dependencies sitting around on your computer.
+Want to make sure you didn't miss any dependencies in your README or package build file?
+Just test in a box and add packages until your project runs correctly.

 It's built on top of systemd-nspawn, and creates a lightweight ArchLinux container so you always test with the latest versions of dependencies.